jpspsupport/FixListForm/README.md

 -listName … List Title

--username … Site Collection Admin user who fixes the page.
+-username … (optional) Site Collection Admin user who fixes the page.

--password … The password of the above user.
+-password … (optional) The password of the above user.

 -formtype … (optional) The target form type.
 DISPLAY, NEW, EDIT, ALL (The default option is ALL)